-This webinar, presented by Edwin G. Foulke, Jr., co-chair of the Workplace Safety and Catastrophe Management Practice Group at Fisher Phillips LLP and former Assistant Secretary of Labor for OSHA, will examine the many recordkeeping pitfalls that employers face, especially those dealing with temporary employees and multiple locations.
+This webinar, presented by Edwin G. Foulke, Jr., co-chair of the Workplace Safety and Catastrophe Management Practice Group at Fisher Phillips and former Assistant Secretary of Labor for OSHA, will examine the many recordkeeping pitfalls that employers face, especially those dealing with temporary employees and multiple locations.
 The program will cover how to coordinate your injury and illness recordkeeping with other recordkeeping requirements and how employers can effectively use recordkeeping to improve their current safety and health management program.
 In addition, the webinar will examine in detail the changes made by the revised rule and, in particular, the increased employer reporting requirements for all employers.

 Who should attend: